madhavd1/vscode-javadoc-tools/README.md

 # Javadoc Tools for Visual Studio Code

-This extension allows user to add javadoc comments to all methods within a class.
+This extension allows user to generate javadoc comments for all methods within a class.
-> Note: This is a preview version that only generates the Javadoc Comments.
-More features will be added in time.
+There are two ways to generate the comments
+ * **Generate Javadoc Comments for Open File** - Only generates Javadoc Comments for the open File in focus
+ * **Generate Javadoc Comments for Workspace** - Generates Javadoc for all classes within the workspace.
+    The files will be opened in the editor and the javadoc comments will be added.
+This command will not autosave the modified Files.
+    >Warning: Running this command on a large workspace may cause performance degradation AND will require you to wait longer while it processes the files(which is worse)

 ## Features